Made in USA: Non-financial

 Companies also benefit from non-direct cost ways of making in the US.
 The US has the most productive workforce.
 Costs are higher for these factories but the workers are more effective than their abroad counterparts.
 China historically was a cheap place to manufacture.
 This led to the thriving apparel factories.
-As currency appreciates, and wages rise people are moving to low-cost areas in south-east Asia, and also coming back to the US.
+As currency appreciates and wages rise, people are moving to low-cost areas in south-east Asia, and also coming back to the US.
 China's prices are rising and time to market is becoming increasingly important.
 Communication is difficult as well for companies that produce in areas where another language is spoken.
-The general manager of a Haier plant in Camden, South Carolina Bernie Tymkiw has been quoted saying, “We just don't have the brainstorming ability because of language.”
+The general manager of a Haier plant in Camden, South Carolina Bernie Tymkiw has been quoted saying, "We just don't have the brainstorming ability because of language."
 The cultural disconnect can prove to be a significant barrier with global companies.

 Supply chains are more agile using local suppliers.
 There is a greater control over orders.
 High-end designers like being very close to their factories, as they have full control of the product quality that is leaving the assembly line.
 This is necessary to keep their high standards.
 One can visit their factory as often as necessary.
 This plays an important role in auditing the production process.
 An online article about the luxury apparel maker company Everlane led to over 2,000 shirts sales in a single day.
 A shirt restock from China may have taken three months, whereas they were able to do it in under one month.
 Being closer to the factory can aid in shipping costs and time.

+Politics and Tariffs

+Since the early 2020s, “Made in USA” products have gained renewed attention in the United States, particularly after the Trump administration imposed steep tariffs on imports—especially from China—in 2025.
+Retailers and brands have increasingly used the label as a marketing differentiator, leveraging a surge in customer concern over tariff‑related price hikes to signal both quality and tariff exemption.
+The trend has increased significantly since 2018. discovery‑oriented searches for phrases like “made in USA products only” on Amazon rose by approximately 220 percent year‑over‑year following the April 2025 tariff escalations, and many brands began prominently including the claim in titles and imagery on over 151,000 listings—generating an estimated $5.1 billion in related sales within weeks.
+This uptick reflects how trade policy not only reshapes supply chains but also consumer behavior and e‑commerce strategies, even as regulatory agencies such as the Federal Trade Commission have intensified scrutiny of unqualified “Made in USA” claims to ensure compliance with “all or virtually all” domestic sourcing standards.

+According to a June 2025 study by The Conference Board, American consumers are losing interest in American-made products.
+According to the survey, Americans said they were 50 percent likely to buy a favorite American product again, compared to 60 percent in 2022.